yesu3/aiocatalogs/README.md

 - Dynamic loading and caching of catalog data
 - Intelligent request routing to the appropriate source addons
 - Reorderable catalogs
+- Add MDBList catalogs with one click (requires MDBList API key)

 ### 🌐 Cross-Platform Support